 Some people with autoimmunity have larger emotional or energetic challenges with boundaries and being comfortable making choices about what to allow in, or keep out.
 Healing affirmations could include “I trust my choices, I trust my gut, or I am safe.”
 Sit with these affirmations and see if they calm your nervous system.

 Are you ready to start with the gut in order to solve inflammation and reverse your autoimmune condition?
-Please book a free discovery call to find out about my monthly program for women’s autoimmune health.
+Please book a discovery call to find out about my monthly program for women’s autoimmune health.